nsj-seth/Image-Compressor-/README.md

-# Portfolio
+# Image Compressor
-An overview of yours truly
+An assignment
+A fully fuunctional image compressor